 <ha>Proposals for new distributive institutions

 <p1>Sometimes existing institutions are inadequate to the task of securing justice, and in those circumstances we might be morally obliged to modify them or even to establish new institutions.
-Although we may have a duty to comply with any reasonably just institutions that do exist, there is no guarantee that those institutions will be adequate in the face of changing circumstances, or well-designed to meet the many challenges of sharing a world together.
+Although we may have a duty to comply with any reasonably just institutions that do exist, there is no guarantee that those institutions will be adequate in the face of changing circumstances, or well designed to meet the many challenges of sharing a world together.
 John Rawls suggested that (one part of) a “natural duty of justice” was a requirement to “further just arrangements not yet established” (Rawls 1971: 115).
-Although Rawls himself gave a rather modest account of the institutions which would be required to secure justice at the international level (Rawls 1999), many advocates of global justice have been much more ambitious in their recommendations for institutional innovation.
+Although Rawls himself gave a rather modest account of the institutions which would be required to secure justice at the international level (Rawls 1999b), many advocates of global justice have been much more ambitious in their recommendations for institutional innovation.

 Much of the focus, here, has been on establishing institutions which would be capable of levying global taxes – which might then in turn be spent either to reduce poverty or to tackle inequality.
 There is disagreement, though, on just what should be taxed to provide the desired revenue.
-Suggestions have included carbon emissions, air flights, and world trade (see Brock 2008 for a discussion), as well as income (Milanovic 2005).
+Suggestions have included carbon emissions, air flights and world trade (see Brock 2008 for a discussion), as well as income (Milanovic 2005).
 But in this section we will focus on some of the more well-known proposals, which suggest that we ought to establish institutions capable of levying taxes on the extraction or ownership of natural resources, on financial transactions, and on the transmission of citizenship itself.

 In doing so, we will also evaluate the proposals one by one.
 A successful argument for a form of global taxation will need to perform well against several criteria, and doing so is no easy task.
 For one thing, there is the question of feasibility (is there a plausible legal or political path towards achieving the reform in question?
 Is there likely to be a degree of popular and elite support?).
 This is not to say that reforms should be ruled out on the basis of feasibility.
-But it may be that, other things being equal, we want to concentrate our efforts on those reforms which are more feasible, if we believe that global injustice is an argument issue.
+But it may be that, other things being equal, we want to concentrate our efforts on those reforms which are more feasible, if we believe that global injustice is an urgent issue.
 A second criterion is impact (will the reform in question make a major contribution to injustice, conceived in terms of either poverty, inequality or both?).
 We could usefully divide impact into two varieties.
 A reform might have an impact by tackling the effects of poverty and inequality, for instance by redistributing income (we might also want to say that a successful reform ought to target, or prioritize, just the right people).
 Or, it might have an impact by tackling the causes of poverty and inequality, for instance by directly targeting the injustice of the international trading system.
-Other things being equal, we ought to favour reforms which, alongside tackling poverty and inequality directly, promise to cut them off at their source (Caney 2006: 134).
-A third criterion relates to the “fit” between the costs of a particular reform, and any normative responsibility for global injustice.
-For instance, if party x is responsibly for the continuation of global poverty, then a reform taxing the income or wealth of party x and using the proceeds to ameliorate poverty would be preferable.
-We ought, that is, to endeavour not only to help the right people, but to place the costs in the right place, in a way which is normatively compelling (see Moellendorf 2009: 145).
+Other things being equal, we ought to favour reforms which, alongside tackling poverty and inequality directly, promise to cut them off at their source (Caney 2006c: 134).
+A third criterion relates to the “fit” between the costs of a particular reform and any normative responsibility for global injustice.
+For instance, if party x is responsible for the continuation of global poverty, then a reform taxing the income or wealth of party x and using the proceeds to ameliorate poverty would be preferable.
+We ought, that is, to endeavour not only to help the right people, but to place the costs in the right place, in a way that is normatively compelling (see Moellendorf 2009: 145).

 <hb>The Global Resources Dividend